opiethehokie/cloud.openshift.cartridge.wlp/README.md

 You can git push a Liberty server directory.

-1. Move the git repository created for your application to the server directory:
+1. Create a new git repository in the server directory, then deploy:

-  a. `cp -R ./.git wlp/usr/servers/<server name>/`

-  b. `cd wlp/usr/servers/<server name>`
+  a. `cd wlp/usr/servers/<server name>`

+  b. `git init`

+  c. `rhc app-show`

+  d. `git remote add openshift <git remote from previous command>`

+  e. `git pull openshift master`

-  c.
-Delete any files you do not want deployed
+  f.
+Delete any extra files that are not part of the server directory you want to deploy

+  g. `git add -A .`

+  h. `git commit -m "descriptive message"`

+  i. `git push openshift master`

 ## Database Auto-configuration